Best Foot Forward Program registrations open now! Click here to register.

 We aim to provide outstanding learning environments and rich experiences that lead to excellent outcomes for our diverse range of students.
 Staff work collaboratively to create innovative strategies to support high quality student learning, and the learning support necessary to enable students to overcome obstacles and succeed in their studies.

-UQ College workforce is diverse to ensure that our program offerings increase to meet pathway demands to university.
+UQ College workforce is diverse to ensure that our program offerings meet pathway demands to university.

 CEO UQ College

 Rod Arthur is the CEO of UQ College St Lucia.
 UQ College was established in 2010 by The University of Queensland in response to developing better pathways between higher education and vocational education.

 Rod has extensive previous experience across the secondary and vocational education and training sectors in a range of leadership roles at both a state and national level.

 - Deputy Director-General of Training Queensland for the Department of Education and Training;